mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/s1sUocGfjmE" frameborder="0" allowfullscreen></iframe>

-Play it in HD - the borders of the patterns are pretty crisp!
+the borders of the patterns are quite crisp.

-Why this works is much more interesting!
+Why this works is much more interesting, considering that the framerate of the camera is much slower than required to capture the signal.
 It has to do with the fact that the scanning of the sensor is in reality much faster than the "framerate" of the videos.
 There are two large families of sensors: CCD and CMOS - samsung S7 supposedly has a CMOS which means that every pixel value is amplified on the spot and then serially sent for storage etc. As described in [this very nice video](https://www.youtube.com/watch?v=9vgtJJ2wwMA) some rolling artifacts should have been there.
-What we observe looks like there is a shift register serving the large dimension of the screen, as if the sensor was a CCD sensor!
+What we observe looks like there is a shift register serving the large dimension of the screen, as if the sensor was a CCD sensor.
 What I think is happening is that the **do** have a shift register somewhere dealing with the large dimension to deal better with rolling artifacts or for convenient upstream processing.
-In any case, **finding binary codes from cellphone works**!
+Or they do some upstream processing to deal with rolling artefacts.
+In any case, **finding binary codes from cellphone may work**.

-#### Update:
+#### Update (2):
 When I started working on the vacuum cleaner project, I still haven't bought the IR receivers yet.
 I gave the high-speed IR sensing idea another try.
 I wanted to do some simple thresholding  for the purple light of IR that is sensed from the camera.
 The idea was to record a video with multiple pressings of the button, align the incomplete signals and then threshold to get the actual raw IR signal.
-This worked sort-of ok, but with a small additional caveat: The LED light does not reach the whole screen with the same intensity.
+This worked sort-of ok, but with some small additional caveats I detail bellow.
+Firstly, the LED light does not reach the whole screen with the same intensity.
 In the following a plot of the mean pixel intensity is shown

 ![pixintens](/img/pixintens.png)